 The Federal Information Security Modernization Act (FISMA) — a component of NIST — also points to CIS resources for cybersecurity compliance.
 The National Checklist Program Repository recommends CIS benchmarks to federal agencies and other organizations trying to meet FISMA requirements.

-Configuring for Security vs. Compliance
+Configuring for Compliance vs. Configuring for Security

 Compliance with industry frameworks is simply a case of ensuring all assets are configured in line with best practices.
 For most frameworks, that means ensuring all assets within an organization’s environment are in line with CIS benchmarks.

 Beyond this, security-conscious organizations may decide to augment CIS benchmarks with their own configuration standards.
-This is likely in highly targeted sectors like telecommunications and government but may be appropriate for other organizations if:
+This is likely in highly targeted sectors like telecommunications and government, but may be appropriate for other organizations if:

 - They experience a high level of cyber activity; or,